 - If you live alone, create a network to help you weather this time.
 Don't underestimate the value of phone calls and video chat over just texting.
 Don't be embarrassed to say you're lonely.
 Sometimes it might help to make an arrangement with someone who's willing to pick up the phone even if you need to call in the middle of the night.
 Don't be afraid to ask -- you might be surprised how many people would be willing to do this for you.
 Just having that plan in place could help you feel more secure and calm.
 And the other person may also be glad, knowing you're willing to do the same for them!

 - Seek spiritual comfort.
 If your church has an online presence, they may have uplifting messages for you.
-Our church has e-mailed us a message of hope video from the Prophet, and the Church website has much to offer in the way of comfort including COVID-19: Messages of Faith.
+Our church has e-mailed us a message of hope video from the Prophet (and more recently, this video about healing through gratitude), and the Church website has much to offer in the way of comfort including COVID-19: Messages of Faith.
 My daughter also suggested this talk (to read or watch) called "The Infinite Power of Hope".
 His words apply not only to life in general, but some parts are really applicable to our current situation. "[T]o all who suffer -- to all who feel discouraged, worried, or lonely -- I say with love and deep concern for you, never give in.
 Never surrender.
 Never allow despair to overcome your spirit."